How to Create an Ideal Dashboard for Analyzing Mobile Games and Apps

 Vital Features of an Ideal Dashboard

 • Flexibility.
-Everybody involved should have a possibility to create their own dashboard containing the metrics that they choose.
-In the meantime, you want to set a specific view and update permissions so that the end users can’t mess with the widgets.
-If you want to change the position of a certain widget, you don’t have to redo the entire dashboard — you can just drag and drop.
+This is a key in dashboard building.
+Everyone involved should have the ability to create their own dashboard, tailoring it to include the metrics of their choice.
+Simultaneously, you'll want to establish a specific view and update permissions to ensure end users can't alter the widgets.
+If you need to reposition a particular widget, there's no need to redo the entire dashboard—simply drag and drop.

 • Broad selection of metrics.
-Managers need access to monetization metrics, analysts want to keep close eye on retention and engagement metrics, etc.
+Managers require access to monetization metrics, analysts focus on retention and engagement metrics, and so on.

 • It’s easy to create and use.
-The whole process needs to be user-friendly and intuitive because you don’t want to waste time on reading manuals.
+The entire process should be user-friendly and intuitive, minimizing the need for extensive manual reading.

 • It’s easy to share and screen share.
-Sharing a link has to be done with one click while screen sharing for in-person meetings should be as simple as it gets.
+Sharing a link should be a one-click process, and screen sharing for in-person meetings should be as straightforward as possible.

 Read more: Best Game Analytics Platform: devtodev vs DeltaDNA